JulianNicholls/Node-with-React/README.md

 ## Differences from Stephen

-I will be checking in my code to Git and Github much more often than Stephen does.
+* I will be checking in my code to Git and Github much more often than Stephen does.

+* I am saving the display name for a user along with the Google ID.

 ## Git client